HaleTom/deeplearning.ai_notes/README.md

 My notes from the [deeplearning.ai](https://www.deeplearning.ai/deep-learning-specialization/) courses.

 They all include pretty $\LaTeX$ formulae.

-For viewing in Chrome, I recommend one of [these](https://chrome.google.com/webstore/detail/math-anywhere/gebhifiddmaaeecbaiemfpejghjdjmhc?hl=en) [two](https://chrome.google.com/webstore/detail/tex-all-the-things/cbimabofgmfdkicghcadidpemeenbffn/details) extensions.
+(If you see two `$` above, and you're viewing in Chrome, I recommend one of [these](https://chrome.google.com/webstore/detail/math-anywhere/gebhifiddmaaeecbaiemfpejghjdjmhc?hl=en) [two](https://chrome.google.com/webstore/detail/tex-all-the-things/cbimabofgmfdkicghcadidpemeenbffn/details) extensions.)

 * 1. Neural Networks and Deep Learning
   * [Week 1](NNs-and-deep-learning/notes/wk1.md)